biqqles/dataclassy/README.md

 If true (the default), generate an [`__eq__`](https://docs.python.org/3/reference/datamodel.html#object.__eq__) method that compares this data class to another of the same type as if they were tuples created by [`as_tuple`](#as_tupledataclass).

 ##### `frozen`
-If true, instances are nominally immutable: fields cannot be overwritten or deleted after initialisation in `__new__`.
-Attempting to do so will raise an `AttributeError`.
+If true, instances are nominally immutable: fields cannot be overwritten or deleted after initialisation in `__init__`.
+Attempting to do so will raise an `AttributeError`. **Warning: incurs a significant initialisation performance penalty.**

 ##### `unsafe_hash`
 If true, force the generation of a [`__hash__`](https://docs.python.org/3/reference/datamodel.html#object.__hash__) method that attempts to hash the class as if it were a tuple of its hashable fields.
 If `unsafe_hash` is false, `__hash__` will only be generated if `eq` and `frozen` are both true.